accosmin/nano/README.md

 #### Cortex module

-The **cortex** module provides basic image I/O and processing and a machine learning interface.
+The **cortex** module provides basic image I/O and processing and a machine learning interface. `Dependencies: Boost, DevIL.`

-There are several key concepts mapped to C++ object interfaces.
+This module is built around several key concepts mapped to C++ object interfaces.
 Each object type is registered with an **ID** and thus it can be selected from command line arguments.
 Also new objects can be easily registered and then they are automatically visible across the library and its associated programs.

 A **task** describes a classification or regression problem consisting of separate training and test image patches with associated target outputs if any.
 The library has built-in support for various standard benchmark datasets like: `MNIST`, `CIFAR-10`, `CIFAR-100`, `STL-10`, `SVHN`, `NORB`.
 These datasets are loaded directly from the original (compressed) files.